 IALA would like to propose further revision of message 28.

-a) Amend the Introduction of the Message 28 to reflect the following
+a) Amend the Introduction of the Message 28 to reflect the following:

-Another revision under consideration in the creation of a one-slotted Aid to Navigation (AtoN) message.
+Another revision under consideration is the creation of a one-slot Aid to Navigation (AtoN) message.
 The goal of this is to subsequently permit the development of a carrier-sense AtoN station.
 A CS-TDMA station will allow for a 'politer' use of the VHF data-link, without the need for the reservation of slots by base station.

 b) Amend AtoN ID to reflect: